Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: Preliminaries

-\end{itemize} \end{defi} \begin{defi} We say that a leaf $\alpha$ of $T$ is \rm{isolated} if there exists a node $x$ in $T$ such that $x < \alpha $ and there is no node between $x$ and $\alpha$, in other words, $\alpha$ get a predecessor in $T$.
+The \emph{basis} of a (possibly thick or pruned) cone is defined analogously to what is done for subsets of $M$. \end{defi} \begin{defi} We say that a leaf $\alpha$ of $T$ is \rm{isolated} if there exists a node $x$ in $T$ such that $x < \alpha $ and there is no node between $x$ and $\alpha$, in other words, $\alpha$ gets a predecessor in $T$.
 If $\alpha$ is an isolated leaf, then its unique predecessor is denoted by $p(\alpha)$. \end{defi}